Fruit Trees & Fruit Bushes

 Apples, Pears, Plums, Cherries, Greengages

 We offer a good choice of fruit trees from early February onwards.
 Ideally, these should be planted before the spring whilst they are still dormant.
 Some fruit trees can take some years to get established, but most start to bear fruit in some shape or form after the first year or two.
 The trees we sell are grafted on to the following root stock- M27- Dwarf (height 6-8’) & M26 (height 8-10’)

 Raspberries, Loganberries, Gooseberries, Tayberries, Blackcurrants

-Bare-root stock fruit bushes are available in the Autumn (late September) and potted bushes arrive early spring (early Feb).
+Bare-root stock fruit bushes are available in the Autumn (late September/ October depending on the weather) and potted bushes arrive early spring (early Feb).
 The bare root plants come in a pot and are generally planted whilst they are dormant.
 Raspberry ‘canes’ usually come five to a pot.

 Fruit bushes will produce an abundance of fruit even in the first year.
 Most grow best when planted directly into the ground but can be grown in large containers.
-Make sure to put up some netting around bushes once they start to show fruit to prevent the fruits of your labours being devoured by the birds.
+Make sure to install some netting around bushes once they start to show fruit to prevent the fruits of your labours being devoured by the birds!
+(Netting sold in-store).

 Strawberry Plants & Rhubarb Crowns